InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Limitations

 \section{Limitations}

 Our work has several limitations that suggest directions for future research.

 \paragraph{Single-Website Scope.} Our current tasks operate within individual websites.
-Cross-website tasks, such as comparing prices across multiple shopping sites or aggregating information from different sources, represent an interesting direction for future work.
+Cross-website tasks, such as comparing prices across multiple shopping sites or aggregating information from different sources, represent an important real-world scenario not yet covered.
+While we observe improvement on multi-application tasks in OSWorld (3.8\% $\rightarrow$ 9.7\%), suggesting that single-website training already enables some cross-application transfer, generating coordinated multi-website environments with cross-site tasks remains a valuable direction for future work.

-\paragraph{Mobile Evaluation.} While our generated websites use responsive layout design, evaluation is primarily conducted in desktop browser environments.
-Agent interaction evaluation on mobile devices is a direction for future research.
+\paragraph{Mobile Evaluation.} While our generated websites use responsive layout design and we demonstrate positive transfer to MobileWorld (+3.9\%), our current system only generates web environments.
+Generating native mobile application environments for mobile GUI agent training is a direction for future work.